Visas and Work Permits — 9 min

 Inclusion efforts are important because they telegraph to employees and job candidates that your workplace is a safe place for them to be themselves.

 The more inclusive a company is, the healthier it tends to be.
-Diverse organizations outperform their competitors on revenue, profits and employee satisfaction.
+According to a 2020 McKinsey survey, diverse organizations tend to outperform their competitors on revenue, profits and employee satisfaction.
 Companies in the top quartile for diversity are 35 percent more likely to be more profitable than other companies in their industries.
 This is particularly true of companies with diverse leadership: companies in the top quartile of diversity on executive teams are 25 percent more likely to experience above-average profitability than peer companies in the fourth quartile.

 Why is diversity and inclusion so good for the bottom line?
 Research supports the notion that customers are more responsive to companies with LGBTQIA+ inclusive cultures.
 Truly inclusive workplaces also mean happy workers.
 If an employee doesn’t have to hide their identity at work, energy that used to go toward guarding against potential threats can instead fuel creativity and innovation.